Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### Include passed tests in summary

 Use the `summary.includePassedTests` option to specify whether passed tests should be included in the summary.
+If you want to link passed tests to their corresponding source definitions, make sure to also enable [source information collection](#collecting-source-information).

 **Default**: `false`.

 #### Include skipped tests in summary

 Use the `summary.includeSkippedTests` option to specify whether skipped tests should be included in the summary.
+If you want to link skipped tests to their corresponding source definitions, make sure to also enable [source information collection](#collecting-source-information).

 **Default**: `false`.